Primordial-Storm/StormsGlitchedChaosCards/README.md

 [Error  : Unity Log] ClassHanlder StormsGlitchedChaosCards.Cards.StormCards.SeedofaStormClass Init function has Faild, Skipping.
 This will cause unintended game play behavoir.
 [Info   : Unity Log] CMR=>Class Setup Complete

-- Class cards appear despite the fact they shouldnt --> caused by class not loading properly --> fix: i have no bloody idea how or why
+- Class cards appear despite the fact they shouldn't --> caused by class not loading properly --> fix: I have no bloody idea how or why